-Students who enroll in the American University college credit option will experience face-to-face, personal instruction from an AU faculty member in a small classroom setting.
+Students who enroll in the American University college credit option will experience personal instruction from an AU faculty member.
 They will get a jump-start on learning how to navigate university electronic resources, including Blackboard and E-Reserves.
 When it’s time to apply to college, students may check off on their Common Application that they’ve taken a university class for credit.
 And they will enhance their overall NSLC experience by engaging in subject material on a more academic level.
 Please visit www.american.edu/nslc for more information on the program.

 What should I know about American University?

 American University is a private liberal arts and research university located in Washington, DC.
 American University provides a rigorous academic experience where talented students and faculty thrive in a collegial and supportive setting.
 A leader in global education, AU enrolls more than 6,000 undergraduates and 4,000 graduate students from throughout the United States and nearly 150 countries, providing opportunities for academic excellence, public service, and internships in the nation’s capital and around the world.
 The AU community is distinguished by its internationally renowned scholars, highly talented and engaged students, and alumni leaders in public service, nonprofit work, and the private sector.